domwoe/simple-reddit-clone/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/domwoe/simple-reddit-clone)

 When using Gitpod, please set `ALLOW_ANONYMOUS` to `true` in `backend/src/lib.rs` to skip logging in via Internet Identity.

+For an even simpler version of the dapp without (Internet Identity) authentication, see [this branch](https://github.com/domwoe/simple-reddit-clone/tree/simple-without-auth)

 ## Prerequisites